exasol/test-db-builder-java/doc/user_guide/user_guide.md

 In some integration tests users need to manipulate database objects that already exist in the database For example if they were created by your implementation and you need to modify them for a white-box test.
 Or if they are imported from a SQL file.

-TDDB lets users attach to existing objects to control them.
+TDBJ lets users attach to existing objects to control them.

 ### Controlling Existing Exasol Scripts